mikaelhg/openblocks/README.md

 To do:
 ------

+* remove dependency to TableLayout, which doesn't appear to be actively maintained, and really not even used in a very complex manner
-* use specific instances and contexts instead of static singletons
+* replace static singletons with contexts and instances
-* move the code under the org.openblocks main package
+* move the various project packages from the main namespace to under the ``edu.mit.openblocks`` package